 Being a consultant solicitor is very important in enabling me to obtain a balance in my working life that allows me to pursue my work in a way that suits me.
 It allows me to have control over my caseload and leaves me with the autonomy to explore areas of challenge that interest me.

 Working with other like-minded people, gives us an ethos that means that I do not feel isolated even if I am not sharing an office with other consultants.”

 “Having been in practice for the past 25 years or so, in the City and West end, I see ScoMo as a firm which allows maximum flexibility at work.
-It also provides a great return, with consultants keeping 70% of fees received.
+It also provides a great return, with consultants keeping most of the fees received.
 The atmosphere is collegiate despite most of us being dispersed across the country and even the globe: the internet, email and telephone allow this and are proving to be the main tools for legal practice in the 21st century.